truenas/documentation/content/TrueCommand/SystemManagement/_index.md

 ![DashboadNetworkGraph](/images/TrueCommand/2.0/DashboadNetworkGraph.png "Dashboad Network Graph")

-#### Updating Wheel
+#### Activity Wheel

-When a TrueNAS is updating, a small rotating wheel will be visible to the right of the system nickname.
+When a TrueNAS is updating, a small rotating activity wheel will be visible to the right of the system nickname.

 ![DashboardSystemCardUpdating](/images/TrueCommand/2.0/DashboardSystemCardUpdating.png "Dashboard System Card Updating")